Islam versus terrorism

 - The Ustaše in Croatia

 - The Falangist forces in Spain, Bolivia and Lebanon

 All of these murderous groups claim(ed) to be marching under a Christian banner.
 If you're a Christian yourself, you'll be starting to feel a bit exasperated about all this.
 "NO!
 They are not real Christians!!"

 Islam is not being heard

-Every time a terrorist attack occurs, the Islamic community makes public statements and issues media releases decrying the event.
-You'll find millions of these statements online.
-However, you'll almost never hear them mentioned in the mainstream media.
+Every time a deranged "muslim" terrorist carries out an attack, the Islamic community makes public statements and issues media releases decrying the event.
+You will find hundreds of these statements online.
+After all, by far the majority of casualties are muslim.
+However, you'll almost never hear these denouncements mentioned in the mainstream media.